Key Takeaways:

-As content becomes increasingly accessible, understanding the legal frameworks that guide its use is crucial.
+As content becomes increasingly accessible, knowing the legal frameworks of licensed material that guide its use is essential.

 Enter the realms of ‘Creative Commons License‘ and ‘Copyright‘ – two terms frequently thrown around but often misunderstood.